yunaranyancat/musubi/_posts/2019-09-15-OSCP_Review.md

 Targets :
 Few machines with one of them is the buffer overflow thingy..

 The exam started at 11PM (Normally I'm already sound asleep at this time).
-I prepared three cans of Redbull besides me just in case my eyes won't open when I wanted it to.. :3
+I prepared three cans of Redbull beside me just in case my eyes won't open when I wanted it to.. :3

 So, my strategy was like this :